KeTchUP42/flash/docs/manual/components/effects/Effects.md

  ## Effects

- The effects affect players, monsters and obstacles.
+ The effects affect players, mobs and obstacles.

  * Gravity effects - effects associated with the simulation of the effect of gravity.
      * [GravityEffect](GravityEffect.md)